 As with any electronic device, a camera that offers longer battery life will help you shoot for longer without worrying if it dies on you.
 Most DSLRs can make it through a day and allow you to photograph more than 1,100 photos on a single charge as they can work without LCD screens or an electronic viewfinder.

-Unfortunately, most mirrorless cameras suffer a shorter battery life, but the good news is that both models feature removable batteries; therefore, you can carry a spare.
+Unfortunately, most mirrorless cameras suffer a shorter battery life, but the good news is that both types feature removable batteries; therefore, you can carry a spare.

 DSLRs mainly use phase detection autofocus since they lack shutters and reflex mirrors.
 The AF optical system uses a sensor, a control system and a motor that enables it to focus automatically or manually.